xiaoyao153379/BakTst_Org/readme.md

 # BakTst_Org
 中文reademe：[传送门](https://github.com/xiaoyao153379/BakTst_Org/blob/master/readme_chinese.md)
->Introduction: BakTst_Org is a prototype of the backtesting system used by my own bitcoin quantitative trading.
+>Introduction: BakTst_Org is a prototype of the backtesting system used for BTC quantitative trading.
 ----
 ![mind Mapping](https://github.com/xiaoyao153379/BakTst_Org/blob/master/picture/mind_Mapping.png?raw=true "result")
 This readme is mainly divided into the following parts:
 * What kind of person is suitable for studying BakTst_Org?
-* Library to be imported
+* import library
 * BakTst_Org's framework and various modules of the framework
-* How to use BakTst_Org
+* How to use BakTst_Org?
 * Extension
 * Question
 * Results map